-The Health Care UST MBA program seeks a high-quality student body that is diverse in academic backgrounds, job functions and employing organizations.
+The Health Care MBA program seeks a high-quality student body that is diverse in academic backgrounds, job functions and employing organizations.

 To be eligible for consideration, an applicant must hold a bachelor's degree from an accredited college or university in the United States or the equivalent from an international institution.
 The admissions committee will assess a variety of criteria that measure your demonstrated and potential abilities.
 We take a comprehensive view of your application and will evaluate each candidate on the following parameters:

 Candidates are evaluated on their ability to draw on experience to contribute to the collaborative learning environment of their cohort.
 Successful candidates typically have a minimum of five years of work experience in the health care industry or a related field, and must provide evidence of leadership aptitude in the form of letters of recommendation, essays, descriptions of job responsibilities and the admissions interview.

 The Health Care MBA's rigorous curriculum requires advanced quantitative and qualitative skill development.
 The following criteria are used to evaluate academic readiness:

 - Extensive, relevant work experience that demands the application of business principles in an on-the-job setting

 - Participation in advanced degree or certification programs